How Do You Prepare a Tablet Dosage?

 - For granulation, through roller compaction, there are specialist types of equipment required.

-- Segregation can be caused post mixing due to which powder flow issues may occur.
+- Segregation can be caused post-mixing, due to which powder flow issues may occur.

-- There is a lot of dust that occurs during roller compaction and slugging which causes a reduction in the tablet yield.
+- There is a lot of dust that occurs during roller compaction and slugging, which causes a reduction in the tablet yield.

 3) Direct Compression Method:

-substances like ammonium chloride, chlorides, bromide, iodides, chlorates,
+A few substances like ammonium chloride, chlorides, bromide, iodides, chlorates,

-nitrates and permanganates, and salts of potassium, etc. have cohesive
+nitrates, and permanganates, and salts of potassium, etc., have cohesive

 manufactured by direct compression methods.

-direct compression methods, the vehicles should also have good compressibility
+In direct compression methods, the vehicles should also have good compressibility as well as flow properties.

 Advantages of Direct Compression:

-- In the direct compression method, the use of water or solvents is not required, and also heating is not required, which is a very costly process.
+- In the direct compression method, the use of water or solvents is not required, and heating is also not required, which is a very costly process.

 Disadvantages of Direct Compression: